M81-M82

 Scale: 7624 KB

-Overall, this is my first experience working with a monochrome camera and filters.
+Overall, this is my first experience working with a mono camera and filters.
 The weather wasn't great, of course—freezing temperatures, poor atmospheric transparency, and light pollution.

 There were many, many different versions, but I chose this one as the best in my opinion.
 I struggled a lot with the stars; they looked really scary—bloated and fluffy.
 I wanted a hydrogen explosion in the Cigar, but apparently not this time :))

-I processed it on my main monitor, which displays black as true black, not glowing black or semi-black.
-I decided to check it on another 4K monitor with an IPS panel, and oh, the horror—in the mid-tones, you can see a green tint, and the image looks completely different.
+I processed it on my main monitor, which shows black as true black, not glowing black or semi-black.
+I decided to check it on another 4K monitor with an IPS panel, and oh horror—in the mid-tones, you can see a green tint, and the image looks completely different.

 So, be mindful of what you're viewing it on :)